Asha-Empire/Game-Story/README.md

 #### 2036...

 Humanity established its first colony on Mars in 2036.
 For the first time outside of Earth, they truly settled another planet.
+Although there were signs of life on Mars in the past, unfortunately life has not been found on Mars, despite all the research.
+Within a few decades, a colony of thousands of people was established on Mars.

 #### 2100...